kmch/CPyS/README.md

 # CPyS
-A Python wrapper around the CPS package to facilitate effective joint inversion of seismic receiver function surface-wave dispersion data.
+A Python wrapper around the Computer Programs in Seismology package (Herrmann, 2013) to facilitate effective simultaneous inversion of seismic receiver function surface-wave dispersion data.

+## References
+Herrmann, R. B. (2013) Computer programs in seismology: An evolving tool for instruction and research, Seism.
+Res.
+Lettr.
+84, 1081-1088, doi:10.1785/0220110096